-Mobile Suit Gundam AGE is the 12th incarnation in the beloved Gundam franchise, received with mixed reviews.
+Mobile Suit Gundam AGE is the 12th incarnation of the beloved 70s Gundam show, received with mixed reviews.
 While some love the animation style and storyline structure, others feel it’s quite simplistic and perhaps thematically childish.
-Admittedly, there’s no clear consensus on the show, yet few deny the quality of Gundam AGE songs, with most tracks being praised.
-Considering that bands like Negoto, Spyair and ViViD are among the performing acts, it’s safe to say the anime has some great music.
-However, it can be a daunting task to pick a favorite, so I decided to choose 5 songs and rank them instead.
-So, below you’ll find the best 5 Gundam AGE songs, according to The Hergula!
+Surely, it’s a matter of opinion.
+But, no one denies the quality of Gundam AGE songs, often being praised.
+I mean, with Negoto, Spyair and ViViD among the acts, it’s safe to say the anime has great music!
+In turn, it can be a daunting task to pick a favorite, right?
+So, I decided to select 5 songs and rank them instead.
+Therefore, you’ve stumbled upon a list of the top 5 Gundam AGE songs, according to The Hergula!

 5. “Sharp” – Negoto